Tuesday, September 28, 2010

 04.09.10.
 Plastic tarp placed on quake damaged roof, Centaurus Rd.
 Soon 1000s of colourful tarps would cover Christchurch quake damaged roofs & chimneys

-That afternoon we drove to Sumner, New Brighton & Dallington to see quake damage, while avoiding Christchurch CBD, a NO GO area with cordons plastic taped red, white, yellow POLICE EMERGENCY & DANGER.
+That afternoon we drove to Sumner, New Brighton & Dallington to see damages, while avoiding Christchurch Central Business District (CBD), a NO GO area with cordons plastic-taped red, white, yellow POLICE EMERGENCY & DANGER.
 Red tape took on new meaning.
 We didn't know then, during the next 3 quake years, 2010-2013, our movements around quaked Christchurch & neighbouring quaked towns would be controlled by signs, like cop DANGER tapes.
-Signs would include: threat signs, information signs, protest signs, road signs, murals, USAR / TF graffiti, tagging, demolition signs, hazard register / construction signs, ads, billboards.
+Signs would include: threat-signs, information-signs, protest-signs, road-signs, murals, USAR / TF graffiti, tagging, demolition-signs, hazard-register / construction signs, advertisements, billboards.

-We saw patchy quake damage where seismic waves had caused chaos.
-We drove along roads seeing a pattern where there were long sections with no damage at all, then a pocket of devastation, then another long section, no damage, then another pocket of pavement / road / bldg damage, then no damage...
+We saw patchy damages where seismic waves had caused chaos.
+We drove along roads seeing a pattern where there were long sections with no damage at all, then a pocket of devastation, then another long section, no damage, then another pocket of pavement / road / building damage, then no damage...

 04.09.10.
 Quake damage to chimneys & roof, Aynsley Tce / Centaurus Rd.
 House was damaged in later quakes too